 Rogue Competition Kettlebells

-The upgrade to Rogue’s standard kettlebells, Rogue Comp Kettlebells are available from 8kg to 48kg, and all weights share the same base diameter (5½”), height (11.1″), and handle diameter (33mm).
+The upgrade to Rogue’s standard kettlebells, Rogue Comp Kettlebells are available from 8kg to 48kg, and all kettlebells share the same base diameter (5½”), height (11.1″), and handle diameter (33mm).
 This allows for smooth transitions when moving up with weight.

 Prices range from about $48 (8 kg) up to about $300 (48 kg), so they are much more of an investment than non-competition kettlebells.
 Like the American Barbell kettlebells, Rogue included the weight in both pounds and kilograms on the backside of the bell.
-Pretty fancy!

 Ader Pro Grade Kettlebells